jhumelsine/jhumelsine.github.io/_posts/2025-12-15-prototype.md

 This is the technique that I'll use in the Use Case.

 ### Prototype Registry
 But something is still amiss.
 We have a bit of a chicken and egg problem.
 Prototype uses objects to make copies of objects.
 We still need that first seed object as the first breeder.
-My examples only provided a comment `// Origins To Be Determined`.
+My example above only provided a comment `// Origins To Be Determined`.
 Where does it come from and how do clients access it?

-A utility of the basic Shallow/Deep Prototype can be expanded by adding a **Prototype Registry**.
-A Prototype Registry contains a collection of Prototype objects, which can be copied.
-Each Prototype object in the registry has a key identifier, such as a String name, but any unique set of identifiers will suffice.
+Let's add the concept of a **Prototype Registry**.
+A Prototype Registry contains a collection of Prototype objects, which of which can be copied via their `acquire` method.
+Each Prototype object in the registry has a key identifier, such as a String name.
 When the client wants an object, it asks the registry to acquire one by name.
-The registry gets the object that matches the name, and returns a copy of the object.
+The registry gets the object that matches the name, and returns an acquired copy of the object.

-The structure is almost identical to [Flyweight](https://jhumelsine.github.io/2025/11/14/flyweight.html), except that instead of returning the key matching object, which we would do with Flyweight, Prototype returns a copy of the matching object.
+The structure is almost identical to [Flyweight](https://jhumelsine.github.io/2025/11/14/flyweight.html), except that instead of returning the key matching object, which is what Flyweight does, Prototype returns an acquired copy of the matching object.

 Examples for all of this will be forthcoming in the Design and Implementation.